shahryar100979/NetworkFlowTraceBackPythonScript/README.md

 2. Decision Variables

-- Decision variavles are defined: u, a continuous variable representing the capacities of the flows
+- Decision variavles, u, are continuous variables representing the capacities of the flows

 3. Constraints